All the Republicans running for president in 2024, explained

-After months of speculation, Pence is expected to formally launch his campaign June 7 in Iowa, home to many Christian right voters he’s hoping to court.
-His biggest challenge will be stepping out from the shadow of Trump, his one-time running mate from whom he has severed ties.
+He touted his experience leading Great Plains Software, which went public in 1997 and was sold to Microsoft in 2001 for $1.1 billion in stock.
+His proceeds from that deal mean he’ll likely be able to self-fund his campaign.
+He highlighted how he “achieved pension reform, helped pass term limits, and enacted the biggest tax cut in state history” this year.
+He has also set a goal of making North Dakota carbon-neutral by 2030, implementing carbon capture and storage technology while still maintaining fossil fuel production, which is a major industry in the state.

+Burgum is well-liked in North Dakota but doesn’t have the national name recognition of some of his GOP rivals, nor is he cut from a Trumpian mold, which could make it difficult for him to break through to primary voters who still love the former president.

-Pence’s entry would add to the competition against Trump, who some Republicans see as a liability in a general election.
-Not only is Trump the subject of several ongoing civil and criminal investigations, as well as an indictment in New York, but he’s broadly unpopular.
+Burgum’s entry nevertheless adds to the competition against Trump, whom some Republicans see as a liability in a general election.
+Not only is Trump the subject of several ongoing civil and criminal investigations, but he’s broadly unpopular.
 He lost his reelection bid in 2020, and his chosen candidates broadly underperformed in the 2022 midterms.

 Still, it’s likely to be a tough primary for anyone who’s not Trump.
 The former president, who announced his candidacy in November, has been increasingly dominant in polling.
-Florida Gov. Ron DeSantis is trailing him by about 30 percentage points on average as of late May.
+His closest competitor, Florida Gov. Ron DeSantis, is trailing him by more than 30 percentage points on average as of early June.

-No other candidate has received double-digit support in recent weeks.
-That includes former United Nations ambassador and South Carolina Gov. Nikki Haley and right-wing activist Vivek Ramaswamy, who kicked off their campaigns in February.
-South Carolina Sen. Tim Scott, who announced in May, has polled near the bottom of the pack.
+Besides Trump and DeSantis, no other candidate has received double-digit support in recent weeks.
 But it’s early in the 2024 cycle, and those numbers could change as candidates consolidate donors, attract endorsements, and expand their campaigns.

 “Everybody sort of agrees we’re going to lose if we [run Trump] again,” said Patrick Hynes, a GOP strategist based in New Hampshire.
 “But with multiple candidates talking about getting into the race, it just fortifies Trump’s position.
 And so it’d be really nice if we could just have a united front.”